 - Finish turn and mill to reach final dimensions.

-Por que?
+Why?
 Rough machining removes material fast; finish machining ensures precision without wasting time on excess material.

-- For complex 3D prototypes (Por exemplo, curved medical parts): Adopt “adaptive clearing” (the machine adjusts cutting path based on part shape to reduce tool wear).
+- For complex 3D prototypes (por exemplo, curved medical parts): Adopt “adaptive clearing” (the machine adjusts cutting path based on part shape to reduce tool wear).

 - Operation Planning: Combine similar operations.
 Por exemplo, do all drilling first (using the same tool) before switching to milling—this reduces tool change time by 15%.